Is this terrible, or is it wonderful? Not sure.

-I want to do this as ephemeral preview deployment per branch of a multi-container application.
+I was doing this as part of a PoC around having ephemeral preview deployments per branch of a multi-container application.

 Spoiler alert: it wasn’t as straightforward as I’d hoped.
 But the journey led me to some interesting places, and I think it’s worth sharing for anyone facing similar hurdles.